vippsas/vipps-developers/developer-resources/test-environment.md

 1. Open the
    [App Center](https://install.appcenter.ms/orgs/vipps/apps/vipps-android/distribution_groups/mt%20testers)
-   link on your Android phone (it will nok work on a PC/Mac).
+   link on your Android phone (it will not work on a PC/Mac).
 If you get a push message prompting to whitelist the source, you should be able to do this via the "Settings" button.
 2. Install the "Vipps Android" app